tkeer/easerequest/README.md

 ```
 class_id => exists:classes,class_id
 ```
-What if you want also to verify that the class also belongs to the current student's school.
-Laravel gives you the option for adding new where conditions to the rule
+What if you want also to verify that the class also belongs to the student's school.
+Laravel gives you the option for adding the where conditions to the rule.

 ```
 class_id => exists:classes,class_id,NULL,id,school_id,1
 ```
 But you have to provide hard coded value for where conditions.

-Using this package you can update you rules at run time.
+Using this package you can update your rules at run time.
 You can add your keyword in culry braces and this package will fetch the values from the Request and update the rule.

 ```
 class_id => exists:classes,class_id,NULL,id,school_id,{school_id}
 ```

-You can also define the method to be called for updating the rules.
-Just write the method in you class with same name of the keyword written in curly braces.
-This way your method will called and returned value from you method will be added at the keyword place.
+You can also define a method to be called for updating the rules instead of fetching value from Request class.
+Just write the method in your class with same name of the keyword written in curly braces.
+This way your method will called and returned value from your method will be added at the place of the keyword.

 ```
 private function school_id()